sipimokus/node-obd2/README.md

 # node-obd2
-Communication and data parsing with OBD-II connector.
+Vehicle communication and data parsing with OBD-II connector.

 ## INSTALLATION